 If you’re an enterprise tech seller looking to take a bite out of Apple, have we got the Emissary for you.
 Robert Sharpe, former senior director of global data center services at Apple, is our latest Emissary of the Month.
 We sat down with him recently to discuss what makes top tech companies tick, and what he’s seen salespeople do both right and wrong throughout his long and successful career.

-The Best IT Businesses Change While Staying the Same
+The Best Enterprise Tech Businesses Change While Staying the Same

 Robert moved to the United States from Scotland in 1998, and settled in the San Francisco Bay Area in 2000.
 After stints at HP and Oracle, he was hired as the director of global data center services at Apple, where he would remain for the rest of his career.

 Apple, as we all know, is a tremendously successful, almost trillion-dollar company (depending on the month).
 But as much as they’ve grown, little

 has changed, and that, according to Robert, is the backbone of any successful organization.

 “At the heart of truly successful companies, there isn’t much change,” he said.
 “Of course there is some on a technical level, but it’s essential to have a view for the long-term.
 Successful companies have become more agile, and are able to pivot, pursue, and achieve constant, well-thought-out goals.”

 Apple has expanded into a variety of different spheres over the past decade from phones to wearables to streaming music and now, even television.
 All that has changed, it’s true, but it’s been backed by a consistent mindset and commitment to excellence—a set of core values which have never wavered.

 “What I saw a lot of at Apple was a lack of organizational arrogance—don’t assume you’re going to be great just because you are great.
 I was always amazed by the lack of complacency.
 You can never rest on your laurels.
 As soon as you stop striving to be greater, and to maintain greatness, you lose it,” he said.